This was post was first published in February 2020 and was updated in 2021.

-Burnout threatens not just the mental health of workers, but the financial stability of organizations.
+Burnout threatens not just the mental health of workers but the financial stability of organizations.
 In other words, it’s a problem you can’t afford to ignore.
-In this post, we’ll talk about the factors that cause employee burnout, what HR professionals can do to prevent it, and how to help your burned-out employees.
+In this post, we’ll talk about the factors that cause employee burnout, what HR professionals can do to prevent it, and how to help your burned-out employees in 2021.

-Last year, the WHO declared burnout as an official “occupational phenomenon.”
-That means it’s not a medical condition, but rather a reason people seek medical help.
+Burnout is considered an official “occupational phenomenon” by the World Health Organization (WHO).
+That means it’s not a medical condition but rather a reason people seek medical help.
+And during the pandemic, it’s become even more pervasive.
 According to the WHO, there are three main elements of burnout: